XanDDemoX/ESOFasterTravel/README.md

 Usage
 =============
 * Use a wayshrine or open the world map.
+* Right Click in Wayshrines Menu to Add or Remove Favourites.

 * Slash commands
   * /goto zoneName - attempts to teleport to a zone via a player.